lcobucci/clock/README.md

 ## Basic usage

-Simply create an make your objects dependent on the interface `Lcobucci\Clock\Clock` and use `SystemClock` or `FrozenClock` to retrieve the current time:
+Simply have your objects depend on the `Lcobucci\Clock\Clock` interface and use `SystemClock` or `FrozenClock` to retrieve the current time or a specific time (for testing), respectively:

 ```php
 <?php